In a large mixing bowl, add chicken mince, chopped onion, green chillies, ginger garlic paste and cilantro. Mix it well.

 Cover the bowl and let the mixture rest in the fridge for 30 minutes if it feels difficult to work with.
 My chicken mince was already chilled so I skipped this step and went right ahead to make the kebabs.

-Air fry for 15-16 minutes, till they are golden brown and cooked through.
-At 4-5 minutes of cooking time, brush or spray them with oil so that they get golden on cooking.
+Air fry for 14-16 minutes, till they are golden brown and cooked through.
+At 4-5 minutes of cooking time, brush or spray them with olive oil or butter for a richer taste so that they get golden on cooking.

 Your chicken seekh kebabs are ready to serve.
+Separate into logs or seekhs.
 Serve hot with mint chutney, lemon wedges and onion slices.

 Notes

 1. If your chicken mince is too wet, you may add more chickpea flour.
-Breadcrumbs can be used as well.2.
+Breadcrumbs can be used as well.
+If your chicken mince is not wet, you may even skip chickpea flour.2.
 Resting the mixture in the fridge before shaping makes it easier to work with.
-I use cold chicken mince and can straight away shape the kebabs.3.
+I use cold chicken mince as it is easier to handle.3.
 Do not overcrowd the air fryer basket to ensures even cooking.4.
 These kebabs can be prepared ahead and stored in the fridge for upto 2 days.
 Just air fry when required.
 5. You can vary the spices as per taste.
 These are medium spicy in taste.6.
 To make a meal, serve with a salad on the side along with a mint chutney.
 Or make a wrap with dips and salad along with chicken seekh kebab.